ibm-cloud-docs/cis/faq.md

 {: #cis-faq-free-trial-plan}
 {: faq}

 The Free Trial plan, by design, allows only one zone per account.
-It is recommended that only one instance be created per account and the zone name be verified.
+It is recommended that you create only one instance per account and that you verify the zone name.
 It is critical that the zone name be verified before it is added.
 If a zone is deleted, another zone or the same zone cannot be added during the Free Trial Plan.

 ## How many Free Trial instances can I have?
 {: #cis-faq-free-trial-instances}
 {: faq}

 You can have, at most, one Free Trial instance per account, for the lifetime of the account.
 If you already have a free trial instance, if you delete a free trial instance, or if the free trial expires, you are not allowed to create another free trial instance.
-You can, however, create instances of other paid plan types (for example, Standard), independent of any free trials you might have created.
+However, you can create instances of other paid plan types, independent of any free trials you might have created.

-## Can I downgrade from Standard to the Free Trial?
+## Can I downgrade from Standard Next to the Free Trial?
 {: #cis-faq-downgrade-standard-to-free-plan}
 {: faq}

-No. Downgrading from Standard to a Free Trial plan is not allowed.
+No. Downgrading from Standard Next to a Free Trial plan is not allowed.

-## My Free Trial has expired.
+## My Free Trial expired.
 What are my options?
 {: #cis-faq-free-trial-plan-expired}
 {: faq}

-To avoid any data loss you must upgrade from Free Trial to Standard prior to the expiration date.
-After that, we only support upgrading the Plan or Deleting the CIS instance.
+To avoid any data loss, you must upgrade from Free Trial to Standard before the expiration date.
+After that expiration, you can only upgrade the plan or delete the CIS instance.
 If the instance is not deleted or upgraded after 45 days (from the initiation of the instance) the configuration domain, global load balancers, pools, and health checks are deleted automatically.

 ## What happened to Enterprise Package plans?
 {: #enterprise-package-expiration}